Struggling with hard decisions? Anand Mahindra on how to see the ‘big picture'

 Struggling with hard decisions?
 Anand Mahindra explains how to see the ‘big picture'1 min read .
-Updated: 05 Apr 2022, 12:48 PM IST
+05 Apr 2022

 - Anand Mahindra explains what it takes to see the ‘big picture’ when dealing with hard decisions